 What should you look for when comparing EAM software solutions?

 The EAM software market is growing fast, predicted to increase from $5.1 billion in 2019 to $8.2 billion by 2024, according to a recent MarketsandMarkets forecast.
-Several factors are driving this demand, including the desire to maximize operational efficiency, and extend the useful life of assets.
+Several factors are driving this demand, including the desire to maximize operational efficiency and extend the useful life of assets.
 Considering the growing number of solutions available and the cost of the investment, it’s more important than ever to choose the top EAM software.

 Is it cloud-based software?

 For these reasons, more organizations are embracing cloud-based EAM software solutions.
-Software-as-a-Service (SaaS) solutions are typically subscription-based, so your organization pays a monthly fee rather than a large upfront capital investment.
-And because asset data is stored in geographically dispersed data centers, SaaS EAM solutions are easy for your team to access anywhere.
+Software-as-a-Service (SaaS) solutions are subscription-based, so your organization pays a monthly fee rather than a large upfront capital investment.
+And because asset data is stored in geographically dispersed data centers, SaaS EAM solutions are easy for your team to access from anywhere.
 They are also easier to scale across your organization.

 Does it include a mobile app?